 - innocent misunderstandings.

-That’s why we fight so hard for our client’s rights.
+That is why we fight so hard for our clients’ rights.

-To help you understand how we fight sex crime charges, our criminal defense attorneys discuss:
+To help you understand how we fight sex crime charges, our California criminal defense attorneys discuss:

-- 1. What is considered a sex crime in California?
+- 1. What are sex crimes in California?

 You may also wish to review some of our recent California legal victories.

-1. What is considered a sex crime in California?
+1. What is a sex crime in California?

 In California, a “sex crime” is any misdemeanor or felony of a sexual nature.
 It includes everything from forcible rape to grabbing your genitals in public to annoy someone.

-Common California sexual offenses we defend include (but are not limited to):
+Common sexual offense cases we defend include (but are not limited to):

 - Child sexual abuse,